AntoineSoetewey/datanalyze/content/trainings.md

 In this training, we will learn how to build and customize a website from the comfort of the RStudio IDE with R Markdown.

-At the end of the training, you will be able to build and publish your website, whether it is your personal website, for your company or your lab.
+At the end of the training, you will be able to build and publish your website, whether it is your personal website or for your company, lab or association.

 ### Content